RomanPiliai/QA_Auto/README.md

 #QA Automated testing framework in Python

 ## Description
 This project was created while studying QA automated testing.
-It's purpose to learn how to create automate testing framework with API, UI and database tests.
+The purpose of this project is to learn how to create an automated testing framework with API, UI, and database tests.
 Technologies used:
 - pytest
 - sqlite3
 - selenium
 ## Project structure
  +---config
  +---modules
  |   +---api
  |   |   \---clients
  |   +---common
  |   \---ui
  |       \---page_objects
  \---tests
      +---api
      +---database
      \---ui

-## Runing tests
+## Running tests
-All tests are divided by markers that can be found in pytest.ini file.
+All tests are divided by markers found in the pytest.ini file.
 List of markers:
  -
-To run test with specisific marker use command pytest -m api
+To run a test with specific marker use the command pytest -m api